 Mary Sam Stoddard “Sammy” Award Winner: Jean Longwith-SAC Radio/TV Instructor-to be posthumously inducted…

-The Texas Radio Hall of Fame’s 2015 Induction Celebration will be held at 11am on November 14th, 2015 at the Marriott Austin North (located in Round Rock)-tickets are on sale now.
+The Texas Radio Hall of Fame’s 2015 Induction Celebration will be held at 11am on November 14th, 2015 at the Marriott Austin North (located in Round Rock.)
+THIS EVENT IS SOLD OUT!

 This year, our program will be dedicated to the life and career of D/FW personality Terry Dorsey, who passed away earlier this year.